ibm-garage-tsa/cp4mcm-installer/README.md

 EOF
 ```

-3. Make sure you are in the base project folder and execute the install using the Makefile
+#### 3. Make sure you are in the base project folder to execute commands

 ```sh
 # Source the customization we've compiled